 A local man here in Vermont was charged with hunting crow without a license, and due to their protections, he could face up to 10 years in prison and a $250,000 fine.
-To be fair, they only busted him because he took many different animals out of season, and actually posted grinning photos of himself online of himself gutting a pregnant deer out of season.
+To be fair, they only busted him because he took many different animals out of season, and actually posted grinning photos of himself online gutting a pregnant deer out of season.
 (That, ironically, comes with a much smaller fine and about 1 year in jail.
-Clearly they’re taking this crow season thing seriously…)
+Clearly, they’re taking this crow season thing seriously…)

 If you’re curious and want to make sure you’re hunting crow to the letter of the law (lest you see the same charges brought against you), here’s a summary of the federal crow hunting regulations.
 Remember to check with your state too!

 Why Do People Hunt Crow?

 Now the million-dollar question…why do people hunt crow?

 Logan from the Backwoodsman’s Institute produced a video on the basics of crow hunting, and discussed the reasons people crow hunt:

 “Crows are a nuisance animal and they can hurt crops and trees.
 There’s really no natural predator to crows, so if no one hunts them to control the population then there’s going to be more damage.